-E/A Total Credits 11 Third Semester BME 631 Applied Medical Image Processing (2D and 3D) 2 1 3 BME 632 Rehabilitation Engineering (Prosthetics and Orthotics) 2 0 2 BME 633 Design Standards and Regulations for Medical 2 Devices 0 2 BME 634 Biomaterials and Artificial Organs 2 0 2 BME 635 Hospital Planning, Organization and Management 2 0 2 F Total Credits 11 Fourth Semester BME 641 Thesis (Individual Student need to do research 0 6 6 work along with a supervisor in the department.
-24 The Outcome of this work shall lead to develop novel devices, processess for the benefit of society and shall lead to a publication in a reputed P a periodical.
-Total Credits 39
+Total Credits 11 Third Semester BME 631 Applied Medical Image Processing (2D and 3D) 2 1 3 BME 632 Rehabilitation Engineering (Prosthetics and Orthotics) 2 0 2 BME 633 Design Standards and Regulations for Medical Devices 2 0 2 BME 634 Biomaterials and Artificial Organs 2 0 2 BME 635 Hospital Planning, Organization and Management 2 0 2 Total Credits 11 Fourth Semester BME 641 Thesis (Individual Student need to do research 0 6 6 ÷ work along with a supervisor in the department.
+2 The Outcome of this work shall lead to develop novel devices, processess for the benefit of society and shall lead to a publication in a reputed periodical.
+14 Total Credits 39

-5.4 INDIVIDUAL COURSE DESCRIPTIONS
+5.5 INDIVIDUAL COURSE DESCRIPTIONS